-Amazon wants to depose Trump over loss of military contract
+Amazon wants Trump deposition in loss of Pentagon’s $10B JEDI cloud-computing contract

-WASHINGTON (AP) — Amazon wants to depose President Donald Trump over the tech company’s losing bid for a $10 billion military contract.
+Amazon wants President Donald Trump to submit to questioning over the tech company’s losing bid for a $10 billion military contract.

-The Pentagon awarded the cloud computing project to Microsoft in October.
-Amazon later sued, arguing that Trump’s interference and bias against the company harmed Amazon’s chances of winning.
+The Pentagon awarded the cloud-computing project to Microsoft in October.
+Amazon later sued, arguing that Trump’s interference and bias against the company harmed Amazon’s chances.

+Amazon was considered an early front-runner for a project that Pentagon officials have described as critical to advancing the U.S. military’s technological advantage over adversaries.
+The project, known as Joint Enterprise Defense Infrastructure, or JEDI, will store and process vast amounts of classified data, allowing the U.S. military to improve communications with soldiers on the battlefield and use artificial intelligence to speed up its war planning and fighting capabilities.

-The Pentagon was preparing to make its final decision when Trump publicly waded into the fray in July, saying he had heard complaints about the process and that the administration would “take a very long look.”
-He said other companies told him that the contract “wasn’t competitively bid.”
+The Pentagon was preparing to announce its decision between finalists Amazon and Microsoft when Trump publicly waded into the fray in July.
+Trump said then that other companies told him the contract “wasn’t competitively bid,” and he said the administration would “take a very long look.”
+Oracle had also protested after it and IBM were eliminated from an earlier round of bidding.

-Amazon is looking for more information about what happened before and after that review, including an alleged comment that surfaced in a book last year that said Trump privately told then-Defense Secretary Jim Mattis to “screw Amazon” out of the contract.
+Amazon is looking for more information about what happened before and after Trump ordered the review.
+Amazon’s court filing cites an alleged comment that surfaced in a recent book that said Trump in 2018 privately told then-Defense Secretary Jim Mattis to “screw Amazon” out of the contract.

-The company said in a federal court filing in Washington on Monday that Trump has a “well-documented personal animus towards” Amazon, its CEO Jeff Bezos and The Washington Post, which Bezos owns.
-Amazon says that Trump is the only who can testify about the “totality of his conversations and the overall message he conveyed” about the bidding process.

-Amazon is also asking to depose Mattis, current Defense Secretary Mark Esper and other government officials in its filing Monday with the U.S. Court of Federal Claims.

 George Washington University procurement law expert Steve Schooner said a deposition of Trump would be “clearly relevant to the primary allegations underlying their lawsuit,” but that doesn’t mean it will happen.